aws-samples/avp-petstore-sample/README.md

 ### Managing users and groups in Amazon Cognito:
 In this section, you will create users and groups, add custom attributes to the users and assign users to their groups to simulate customer and store owner personas.

-1. Navigate to Amazon Cognito in the Console
+1. Navigate to Amazon Cognito service in the AWS Console
-2. Select the [petstoresample...]
-Cognito User Pool, navigate to the Users tab and click on Create user button
+2. Search for the [petstoresample...]
+Cognito User Pool that was created by Amplify, navigate to the Users tab and click on Create user button
-3. We need to create 3 users to fully test the functionality of this application...
+3. We need to create 3 users to fully test the functionality of this application, a customer account, a store owner account and "abhi" who is a customer with an existing order.
-    1. First create “abhi”.
-This user represents a customer with an existing order, this will be used to test Customer-GetOrders policy which we will cover later in the Verified Permissions section of the setup guide.
-This username is hard coded as the order owner in Lambda code for demonestration purposes as below
+    1. First lets create “abhi”.
+This will be used to test Customer-GetOrders policy which we will cover later in the Verified Permissions section of the setup guide.
+This username is hard coded as the order owner in Lambda code for demonestration purposes, so you need to create the user with the exact username.
-    ```
-    {
-        "Identifier": {
-            "EntityType": "MyApplication::Order",
-            "EntityId": pathParams.orderNumber
-        },
-        "Attributes": {
-            "storeId": {
-              "String": pathParams.storeId
-            },
-            "owner" : { // Hardcoding the owner to abhi@
-                "EntityIdentifier": {
-                       "EntityType": "MyApplication::User",
-                       "EntityId": "abhi"
-                }
-            }
-      }
-    }
-    ```
-    To create the user, define and validate the email and set a password as shown in the screenshot below
+    Create the user as explained in the screenshot below
     ![CUP User Creation](static/PetStore-02.png)

-    2. Similarly, create two more users with any usernames of your choice
+    2. Similarly, create two more users with any usernames of your choice for the customer and store-owner personas
-        1. Edit one of the users to indicate that they are an employee of a certain store, to do this first visit user profile by clicking on the username
+        1. Edit store-owner user to add custom attribute to indicate that they are an employee of a certain store, to do this first visit user profile by clicking on the username
         ![Custom User Attribute](static/PetStore-03.png)
         2. Click “Add Attribute” at the bottom of the screen and add the attribute and value below
         ![Attribute Name/Value](static/PetStore-04.png)